AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 Which competencies companies should specifically promote

-The term AI Literacy initially sounds abstract.
-In practice, however, several concrete areas of competence can be identified.
+The term AI Literacy sounds abstract at first.
+In practice, however, several concrete competency areas can be identified.

 Basic understanding of generative AI

 Generative AI has been trained on large amounts of existing content and information.
-Nevertheless, it does not have real understanding or verify statements like a human.
-As a result, content can be created that appears plausible and professional even though it contains errors or information has been freely added
+Nevertheless, it does not have real understanding or verify statements like a human does.
+As a result, content can be created that seems plausible and professional even though it contains errors or information that was freely added

-This is precisely one of the greatest challenges in dealing with AI: employees must learn to check results critically and not adopt them unfiltered.
+That is precisely one of the biggest challenges in dealing with AI: Employees must learn to check results critically and not adopt them unfiltered.

 Critical thinking

-AI can accelerate work processes and make many tasks easier.
-At the same time, however, there is a danger that convincingly formulated results are adopted without checking.
-That is precisely why critical thinking is becoming increasingly important when dealing with AI: employees must learn to question information consciously instead of relying solely on a system's output.
+AI can speed up work processes and make many tasks easier.
+At the same time, however, there is a danger that convincingly formulated results will be adopted without verification.
+That is exactly why critical thinking is becoming increasingly important when working with AI: employees must learn to question information consciously instead of relying solely on a system’s output.

 This includes, for example:

-❗️ compare AI answers with their own experience
+❗️ comparing AI answers with their own experience

-This is precisely one of the most important future skills in the AI age: not to assume everything is correct just because it sounds professionally worded.
+That is precisely one of the most important future skills in the AI era: not to assume everything is correct immediately just because it sounds professionally worded.

-💡 The more powerful AI systems become, the more important the ability to critically evaluate results rather than blindly trust them.
+💡 The more powerful AI systems become, the more important the ability to evaluate results critically instead of trusting them blindly becomes.

 Data protection and responsibility

-Many employees currently do not know exactly which information they are allowed to enter into AI systems.
-That is why companies must establish clear rules:
+Many employees currently do not exactly know which information they may enter into AI systems.
+That is why companies must create clear rules:

 • Which tools are allowed?